Question: Is clear jelly like discharge a sign of pregnancy or ovulation?

 Brown colored discharge occurs because blood mixes with your vaginal discharge.

-It could occur after intercourse, during early pregnancy (implantation bleeding), during ovulation, and if you have vaginal infections.
+It could occur after intercourse, during early pregnancy (implantation bleeding), during ovulation, just before or after your period, and if you have vaginal infections or cervical problems.

 Ok I'm getting very worried!
 I have clear jelly like discharge,but it smells bad and is very uncomfortable.what should I do?